DustCar/UE5ArinaMultiplayerShooterProject/README.md

 **Delegate callback function:** `void OnStartSessionComplete(FName SessionName, bool bWasSuccessful)`
 - Clears the delegate from the delegate list using the delegate handle, if Session Interface is valid.
+- Broadcasts to `MultiplayerStartSessionCompleteDelegate` and passes in _bWasSuccessful_.

 ---
 ### Menu